AD2000X/final_project/README.md

-# Read the file "Slides_Detection of Sensational Language Features in News Headlines" first.
+# You may want to check the file "Slides_Detection of Sensational Language Features in News Headlines" first.